jacqueszhg/automate/README.md

 Possibility to import an automaton of your creation.
 It should follow a specific syntax. <br>
 ![Alt text](asset/menuLoadAutomaton.jpg?raw=true "")

-During the execution of the application you will find a choice allowing you to create a basic file for the creation of an automaton, which will be created in the folder ``fileAutomaton`` with the name ``baseFile```
+During the execution of the application you will find a choice allowing you to create a basic file for the creation of an automaton, which will be created in the folder ``fileAutomaton`` with the name ``baseFile```<br>
 ![Alt text](asset/menuDownloadBaseFile.jpg?raw=true "")
 ```
 Example of an import file: